Dio Wang

-Zhenya Wang (王振亚 (Wáng Zhènyà); born 20 January 1981), also known as Dio Wang, is a former Australian senator and civil engineer.
+Zhenya Wang (王振亚 (Wáng Zhènyà); born 20 January 1981), also known as Dio Wang, is a Chinese-born Australian former senator and civil engineer.
 He was the CEO of Australasian Resources from July 2010 until 20 June 2014, when he resigned in preparation for his role as Senator for Western Australia (WA).
 He did not retain his seat at the 2016 double dissolution election recording 0.38% of the WA primary senate vote.

 Early life

 Wang was born in Nanjing, China, where he studied civil engineering at Southeast University.

 Wang migrated to Australia in 2003, and has been an Australian citizen since 2009.
 He studied at the University of Melbourne, where he earned a Postgraduate Diploma in Planning and Design (Urban Planning) and Master of Engineering Structures.

 Australasian Resources (2006–2013)

 Wang was employed from 2006 by Australasian Resources, in which Clive Palmer owned a 70% share.
 He was initially employed as a civil engineer for the company and went on to become a chief executive officer and the managing director, nationally.

 Palmer provided cash injections to save Australasian Resources from insolvency, during Wang's directorship.
 Wang resigned as managing director of Australasian Resources before he assumed his Senate seat.